 • Please wear closed-toe shoes and long pants.
 Dressing in layers is recommended as temperatures can fluctuate.

-• Please bring a reusable water bottle, sun hat, and garden gloves.
-We will also have extra hats and garden gloves if needed.
+• Please bring a reusable water bottle and sun hat.
+We will also have extra hats.

 What We Provide:

-• We will provide garden tools and other supplies needed for the farming tasks.
+• We will provide garden gloves, garden tools, and other supplies needed for the farming tasks.

 • We will have drinking water available onsite to refill water bottles.